Wahiduddin Khan: Muslims and scientific, secular education

-Pro-Self Activism and Anti-Self Activism
+Pro-self activism and anti-self activism

-In his article titled, “Pro-Self Activism, Anti-Self Activism”, Khan writes that in the present age of professionalism, having a profession means living for others.
+In his article titled, "Pro-Self Activism, Anti-Self Activism", Khan writes that in the present age of professionalism, having a profession means living for others.

 Khan explains that people live for others and hardly know their own self, for example, film actors live for their audiences, businessmen for their customers, lawyers for their clients, politicians for their voters, employees for their company bosses, and so on.

 This is why Khan says that so many people have become non-self actors which is a great loss for a person, as people almost always remain unaware of themselves.
 People frequently evaluate themselves according to others’ perceptions and not their own and are unable to unfold their real potential, and finally die in this state of unawareness, writes Khan.

 If people are judged on this basis, they can be put into three categories: anti-self activists, non-self activists, and pro-self activists.
 All persons fall into one or other of these categories, writes Khan.